 PWC is proud to be a charter member of the national Partnership for Safe Water.
-We were the first utility in North Carolina to earn the Environmental Protection Agency (EPA) Director's Award for our extra efforts in providing clean, safe drinking water.
-And we have received the prestigious recognition for 21 consecutive years.
+We were the first utility in North Carolina to earn the Environmental Protection Agency (EPA) Director's Award for water treatment, recognizing our extra efforts in providing clean and safe drinking water that exceeds federal drinking water standards.
+PWC has received this prestigious recognition for 20 consecutive years.

-In 2011, PWC became a Charter Member of the Partnership for Safe Water Distribution System Optimization Program.
-This program focused on the operation and maintenance of water treatment facilities, water mains and storage tanks.
+In 2011, PWC became a charter member of the Partnership for Safe Water Distribution System Optimization Program.
+This program focuses on the operation and maintenance of water treatment facilities, water mains and storage tanks.
 In 2014, when we completed the 18-month self-assessment phase of the program, we were among the first utilities in the country to be recognized for this achievement.